As an Amazon Associate, GrowJourney earns from qualifying purchases. Read more: terms of service.

 Have you ever tried to start seeds indoors and ended up with anemic, gravity challenged sprigs?
 Bright, direct light is vital to emerging seeds and most windowsills are not sunny enough.

-Also, if you don’t feel like making your own cold frame, here’s a really good Austrian/German-designed cold frame you can get from Amazon.
+Also, if you don’t feel like making your own cold frame, you can order a really good Austrian/German-designed cold frame via Amazon.
 It’s double sided (more space), made of durable materials, lets in light from all angles, and you probably couldn’t make it more affordably if you were to buy all the pieces/parts yourself.